SOFT2020-System-Integration/Exam-Project/README.md

 It connects to all our other micro services through Eureka.
 Which helps it recognize the services.
 MongoDB Service handles everything concerning our data.
 It helps fetch data from the API and push it into the Database.
 Saves Customers in the data base.
 And returns data to the API gateway, through Eureak connection.
 Camunda microservice handles our connection to our camunda docker service, business model and rules.
 Every result produced form camunda is fed to our Kafka Service.

-The over all service we hope to have hosted on Kubenetes and docker at the exam.

 ![system-diagram](/Misc/SystemDiagram.png)